Bydgoszcz

 Bydgoszcz metropolitan area comprising the city and several adjacent communities is inhabited by half a million people, and forms a part of an extended polycentric Bydgoszcz-Toruń metropolitan area with a population of approximately 0.8 million inhabitants.
 Since the Middle Ages, Bydgoszcz served as a royal city of the Kingdom of Poland until partitions and experienced the industrialisation period bolstered by the construction of the Bydgoszcz Canal in the late 18th century.
 Its academic and cultural landscape is shaped by Casimir the Great University, Bydgoszcz University of Science and Technology, the Medical College of Nicolaus Copernicus University, Feliks Nowowiejski Music Academy, the Pomeranian Philharmonic, and the Opera Nova.
 Bydgoszcz also plays a role of the biggest centre of NATO headquarters in Poland.
 The city is served by an international airport and is a member of Eurocities.

 Bydgoszcz is an architecturally rich city, with Gothic, Neoclassicist, Neo-Gothic, Neo-Baroque, Modernist and Art Nouveau styles present, for which, combined with extensive green spaces, it has earned the nickname Little Berlin.
 The notable granaries on Mill Island and along the riverside belong to one of the most recognized timber-framed landmarks in Poland.
 In 2023, the city entered the UNESCO Creative Cities Network and was named UNESCO City of Music.

 Etymology

 The name Bydgoszcz, originally Bydgoszcza, derives from Bydgost, a personal name, and the suffix -ja, denoting ownership.
 The German name Bromberg is an alteration of Braheberg, meaning "hill on the Brahe River" (Polish: Brda).
-The Latin names for the city is Bidgostia and Civitas Bidgostiensis.
+The Latin names for the city are Bidgostia and Civitas Bidgostiensis.

 In Polish, the city's name has feminine grammatical gender.